 What is the difference between SSH-003T-P0.2 and MINI-SSH-003T-P0.2?

 The difference is the packaging.
 MINI-SSH-003T-P0.2 is packaged on a mini-reel of 1,000 pieces for use with the mini-reel hand tool WC-SH2832.
 Part number SSH-003T-P0.2 is packaged on the full size reel of 23,000 pieces MOQ for use on semi-auto bench presses.

 In the subject part numbers, replace the ( ) with the applicable number of circuits.

 The difference is protrusions on the sides of the housings to make handling them easier.
 The SHR-( )V-S is without the protrusions and SHR-( )V-S-B is with the protrusions.
 Please see the image below for more details.

-The complete data sheet can be down-loaded from the JST website at the following URL:
+The complete data sheet can be down-loaded from the JST website here.

 Please contact us here for any further questions or if additional information is required.